a-lafrance/tinyc/README.md

         * I also wrote a simple naive register allocation before I finished the robust one
     * DLX code generation
         * This was more of a stretch goal rather than a requirement, but I'll include it with the requirements
+        * Formatting DLX code as an assembly file
 * Tests (for everything)
     * Just to make my life easier, I set up basic CI that runs lints and tests for every PR.
 * User-defined functions, as a language feature, which mostly requires extending the middle- and backends